Learn all about dyeing yarn and wool with this complete beginner’s guide

 What Kind of Yarn Should I Buy for Dyeing?

 Ultimately, the type of yarn you choose for dyeing will depend on what you want to do with it.
 If you have a pattern for a crochet or knitting project, it should tell you the weight and yardage you need.
 It may also give recommendations on what type of yarn is best for that specific pattern.

 What weight of yarn do you need?
 Lace or DK?
 Check your pattern

-Does it need to be machine washable?
-Stick with Superwash or Cotton Blends
+Does your yarn need to be machine washable?
+Stick with Superwash yarn or Cotton Blends.

 Where Can I Find Yarn to Dye?

-If you’ve never dyed yarn before, I suggest going with a nice, wool yarn that’s not too expensive.
-Just some practice yarn.
-When you’re ready for something nice, head to your local yarn shop or fiber festival.
-Those are the best places to find a lovely variety of yarn blends and weights.
 Knit Picks has a wonderful selection of bare yarn to dye for every budget.
-Wool of the Andes is a lovely, soft yarn at a great price that dyes up beautifully.
-Make sure to check their Sale Page!
+Wool of the Andes (my favorite) is a lovely, soft yarn at a great price that dyes up beautifully.
+Plus, this yarn comes in a rainbow of colors so you can practice overdyeing some already-dyed yarn.
+Make sure to check their Clearance Sale Page!